Matthew Green (football manager)

 Matthew Green is an English teacher, football player and football manager.

 He taught in the Bahamas at Temple Christian High School, where he coached the school's boys and girls soccer teams.
 He also started a women's club, Revolution FC, which won four league titles and three cup competitions and was manager of the FC Nassau women's team which won the WFL league and cup titles.
 Green was made U20 Bahamas Women's national coach in 2003 and Director of Women's Football in the Bahamas.
 In the Bahamas, Green also played for a number of teams in the National Football League.
 He was the leading goal scorer in the league for Grasshoppers FC in the 1999–2000 and 2000–2001 seasons and for East End FC in the 2002–2003 season.
 He was also the player-manager for the FC Nassau men's team, which won the NFL 2 title in 2006.

 In 2004, Green took up a role as Technical Director of the Turks and Caicos Islands Football Association, replacing Paul Crosbie.
 There he increase the popularity of the sport.

 Since 2018, Green has taught in Indonesia and oversees the Tigers Football Academy.

 Early life and education

-Green graduated from the University of Hull in 1995 with a bachelor of acts degree in history.
+Green graduated from the University of Hull in 1995 with a bachelor of arts degree in history.
 In 1998, he completed a postgraduate certificate in education and moved to the Bahamas to take up a teaching position at Temple Christian High School.